icaruso21/Insect-Phenology-Forecaster/dat/species-overviews/Acyrthosiphon.pisum.md

 ## Pea aphid <br><sup>*Acyrthosiphon pisum*</sup>

-The pea aphid feeds on nearly 20 genera in the family Fabacea, and notably is a major pe
+The pea aphid is a model pest species found in temperate climates worldwide.
+It feeds on nearly 20 genera in the family Fabacea, and notably is a major pest of peas and alfalfa.

+More information about this species (distribution, life-cycle, etc.) can be found [here](https://influentialpoints.com/Gallery/Acyrthosiphon_pisum_Pea_aphid.htm).
+The information in this description comes from [here](https://influentialpoints.com/Gallery/Acyrthosiphon_pisum_Pea_aphid.htm).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjkyODQ5MTI1LDE1OTk0NDE5NDksMTUwMD
+eyJoaXN0b3J5IjpbNTY4NjU3MzcwLDE1OTk0NDE5NDksMTUwMD
 I2MTMzMywtMzIwOTI1NTRdfQ==
 -->